-Start with the ‘saute’ setting on the Instant Pot.
+To make Instant Pot Mexican Rice, with the ‘saute’ setting on the Instant Pot.
 Add cooking oil, garlic and onions.
 Saute until they are fragrant, then add the rest of the ingredients into the Instant Pot to pressure cook.

 I totally explained it all in one paragraph.

 Mexican Rice the Instant Pot way is truly as simple as that! 🙂